dotnet/runtime/src/tools/linker/docs/error-codes.md

 #### `IL2043`: Trying to propagate DynamicallyAccessedMemberAttribute from property 'property' to its getter 'method', but it already has such attribute.

 - Propagating DynamicallyAccessedMembersAttribute from property 'property' to its getter 'method' found that the getter already has such an attribute.
 The existing attribute will be used.

+#### `IL2044`: Custom Attribute 'type' is being instanciated after LinkerRemovableAttribute was used on the Custom Attribute type

+- CustomAttribute 'type' is being instanciated with reflection but the 'type' has been removed from non reflection calls using the LinkerRemovableAttribute